University of Pittsburgh, June 13–15, 2019

 The conference will take place on the main campus of the University of Pittsburgh in the William Pitt Union.

 Coffee service will be provided during both full conference days and receptions will follow the afternoon plenary sessions on both Friday and Saturday nights.
-Book exhibits will be located on the same floor as the panels.

 Single dorm rooms in 3-4 bedroom apartments with a shared living room and kitchen are available in the University of Pittsburgh’s Bouquet Gardens complex for $33 per night.
 The price includes linens and towels.
 You can book the rooms online here.